UK's Sunak on verge of EU deal, but faces tough sell at home - NewsBreak

 UK's Sunak on verge of EU deal, but faces tough sell at home

-Sign of a potential U.K.-EU breakthrough came Sunday, when the two sides announced that von der Leyen would travel to England for a meeting with Sunak in Windsor, about 20 miles (32 kilometers) west of London.
+Sign of a potential U.K.-EU breakthrough came Sunday, when the two sides announced that von der Leyen will travel to England for a meeting with Sunak.
 A joint news conference is penciled in, followed by a statement by Sunak to the House of Commons.

-A meeting between von der Leyen and King Charles III at Windsor Castle is also planned.
-The meeting is likely to touch on a variety of issues including climate change and the war in Ukraine .

-Buckingham Palace said the meeting was taking place on the government’s advice, leading critics to accuse Sunak of dragging the monarch, who is supposed to remain neutral, into a political row.

-Sunak’s spokesman, Max Blain, said the government “would never” embroil the king in politics.

-“His Majesty has met with a number of foreign leaders recently,” he said, including Polish President Andrzej Duda and Ukraine’s Volodymyr Zelenskyy.
-“This is no different.”

-If all goes to plan, the deal could end a dispute that has soured U.K.-EU relations, sparked the collapse of the Belfast-based regional government and shaken Northern Ireland’s decades-old peace process.
+If all goes to plan, it could end a dispute that has soured U.K.-EU relations, sparked the collapse of the Belfast-based regional government and shaken Northern Ireland’s decades-old peace process.

 Northern Ireland is the only part of the U.K. that shares a border with an EU member, the Republic of Ireland.
 When the U.K. left the bloc in 2020, the two sides agreed to keep the Irish border free of customs posts and other checks because an open border is a key pillar of Northern Ireland’s peace process.